vieteio/docs/docs/editor/index.md

 </div>

 <div style={{ width: '50%', float: 'left', clear: 'both' }}>
-You can put a text, for example an object's name, into the object.
-To do that click on the object with left mouse button.
-Cursor will appear.
+To label the object with text, such as the object's name, simply click on the object with the left mouse button.
+This will bring up the cursor, allowing you to enter text.
 </div>

 <div style={{ width: '50%', float: 'right', clear: 'right' }}>